 dApps and centralized apps are not that dissimilar, other than the fact that dApps link with blockchain technology in some way.
 Due to their similarities, many often wonder about some of the key differences between dApps and centralized applications.

-dApps are often built and used by those interested in scalability, efficiency, and security (due to blockchain’s immutability), which makes them useful for financial and governance endeavors.
+dApps are often built and used by those interested in scalability, efficiency, and security (due to blockchain’s immutability), which makes them useful for financial and governance endeavours.

 Centralized apps are built and used by those who are interested in easy network management, which is particularly useful for social media platforms.